 Cons

 AlertAccepts Tanzanian Clients.
-Average spread EUR/USD 0.00 pips with 7 USD commission round turn on the trading account with lowest minimum deposit.
+Average spread EUR/USD 0.10 pips on trading account with lowest minimum deposit.
 Max leverage 500:1.
 Islamic account available.
-MT4 & MT5 platforms supported.
-Eightcap Markets is regulated by ASIC & the VFSC.
+MT4, MT5 & IRESS platforms supported.
+FP Markets is regulated by CySEC and ASIC.

 🛡️ Regulated By